Helping Cancer Patients Through Music and The Arts

 Precision Medicine & Clinical Trials

-It’s the nature of the beast to find ways to circumvent and eventually outsmart the drugs that are designed to kill them.
+Collaboration, innovation and application are changing science.
+New discoveries enhance our health, well-being and longevity.But cancer is a persistent foe; it’s the nature of the beast to find ways to circumvent and eventually outsmart the drugs designed to kill it.

-Too many doctors and scientists who work at institutions in biomedical Precision Medicine initiatives are at risk of losing their funding due to federal and budget cut backs.
-If there were more Precision Medicine clinical trials available then more lives will be saved.
-I also know firsthand that most people are not in a position to do the research.
-Even some doctors may not know about the research and or the treatment might not be available in their area.
-If more clinical trials were known to cancer patients then more patients would participate.
-And there would be more avenues of financial assistance available for these patients.
+Too many doctors and scientists who work at institutions in biomedical Precision Medicine initiatives are at risk of losing their funding due to federal and institutional budget cut backs.
+If there were more Precision Medicine clinical trials available; more lives could be improved or saved.
+We know firsthand that most people are not in a position to investigate or pursue the treatment.
+Even some doctors may not know about the research underway, or that the treatment might be available in their area.
+The more information there is about the trials, the more people might be able to participate – and there would be more avenues of financial assistance available for these patients.